AvaKaveh1/PSY6009-PWM-project/README.md

 The files above include:

 Data = Original data Time 1 and Time 2 data sets before any cleaning.
-Final script.R = The R script to run the analysis
+PSY6009 analysis script = The R script to run and perform the analysis